4 Things You Need to Know if You’re in a Boat Accident

 4. Who to Call After the Accident

 Promptly report the incident to your insurance carrier after the accident.
 Regardless of who is at fault for the accident, you may have to turn to your insurance to pay for damages, so it is important they know all the information of the incident early.
 We also recommend you contact your doctor to obtain a medical examination after the accident, even if you feel fine.
 Sometimes symptoms of your incident don’t show right away or small injuries can result in bigger problems later, so make sure you’re examined early.
 Lastly, call one of our expert personal injury lawyers and let us help you obtain compensation.
-Consulting a lawyer is a key step in ensuring you’ll be taken care of after your boat accident.
+Consulting a boating accident lawyer is a key step in ensuring you’ll be taken care of after your boat accident.